-This course is designed to develop basic written music-theory skills and music-structural comprehension in preparation for the Royal American Conservatory Preliminary Level Exam.
-Topics include key signatures, intervals, major and minor scales, simple and compound meters, and performance terminology.
+This course is designed to develop basic written music-theory skills in preparation for the Royal American Conservatory Preliminary Level Exam.
+Topics include key signatures, intervals, major scales, minor scales in three types, primary triads, simple and compound meters, and performance terminology.

 This next course continues the development of written skills in preparation for the Royal American Conservatory Intermediate Level Exam.
 Topics include cadence types, chromatic scales, non-primary triads, whole-tone and pentatonic scales, diminished and augmented intervals, assymetrical meters, and enhanced performance terminology.

 This third course in preparation for the RCM Advanced Level Exam continues the music-theory investigation into compound intervals, hybrid meters, antecedent-consequent phrase construction, transposition from various instruments to concert pitch, modes, diminished-seventh chords, notation in alto and tenor clefs, and seventh-chord inversions.